-Related main article: Description of Subset Editor
+Related main article: Subsets Overview

 If there are attribute entries in a database, then you can filter the corresponding dimension for these attributes using the Attribute tab of the Subset Editor.
 To select options in the Attribute tab, you must first activate the Attribute filter by marking the checkbox in the upper-right corner of the tab window.